-- As an individual, your landlord may not resolve problems as professionally or efficiently as a lettings agent.
+- As an individual, your landlord may not resolve problems as professionally or efficiently as a letting agent.

 - They may not be as clued up as they should be on ever-changing laws and lettings regulation.

-That said, the lettings agent must ensure you are treated fairly and that all legal responsibilities are fulfilled on behalf of the landlord.
+That said, the letting agent must ensure you are treated fairly and that all legal responsibilities are fulfilled on behalf of the landlord.

-To maximise the chances of this, make sure the lettings agent is a member of regulatory body, ARLA Propertymark.
+To maximise the chances of this, make sure the letting agent is a member of regulatory body, ARLA Propertymark.
 This way it will have to adhere to certain standards and offer you Client Money Protection (CMP).
-So, if the lettings agent goes bust or runs off with your deposit, ARLA Propertymark will reimburse you.
+So, if the letting agent goes bust or runs off with your deposit, ARLA Propertymark will reimburse you.

-- Lettings agents are likely to have a fixed office address on the high street, so you’ll always know where to find them.
+- Letting agents are likely to have a fixed office address on the high street, so you’ll always know where to find them.

 - With multiple members of staff, you should always be able to get hold of someone.